 Staffa was hardly known until 1772, when the botanist Joseph Banks highlighted the wild, natural beauty of the island.
 It soon became a must-see location.
-Famous visitors have included Queen Victoria, Lord Tennyson, Jules Verne, Robert Louis Stevenson and John Keats; all fell under the island’s spell.
+Famous visitors include Queen Victoria, Lord Tennyson, Jules Verne, Robert Louis Stevenson and John Keats.
+Like many they fell under the spell of the island.

 National Trust for Scotland

-Staffa came into the care of the National Trust for Scotland in 1986, a gift from John Elliott, Jr, of New York in honour of his wife Elly’s birthday.
+The island of Staffa came into the care of the National Trust for Scotland in 1986.
+A gift from John Elliott, Jr, of New York in honour of his wife Elly’s birthday.
 Staffa was designated a National Nature Reserve in 2001.

-Staffa is one of Scotland’s most iconic sights and renowned the world over for its stunning rock structures.
+Above all Staffa is one of Scotland’s most iconic sights and renowned the world over for its stunning rock structures.
 In prehistoric times Staffa was covered by the ice sheets which spread from Scotland out into the Atlantic Ocean beyond the Outer Hebrides.
 After the last retreat of the ice around 20,000 years ago, sea levels were up to 125 metres lower than at present.
-Around 14,000 years ago it is likely that Staffa was part of a larger island, just off the coast of mainland Scotland, which would have included what are now Mull, Iona and the Treshnish Isles.
+Around 14,000 years ago it is likely that Staffa was part of a larger island lying just off the coast of present day mainland Scotland.
+This landmass would have included what are now the islands of Mull, Iona and the Treshnish Isles.

 Staffa consists of three layers of rock of different types, covered with a surface of rich soil and lush grass.
-The lowest layer is tuff, compressed volcanic ash and dust, the middle layer is composed of the basaltic columns, and the uppermost is made up of jumbled and fractured columns and volcanic debris.
+The lowest layer is tuff, a mix of compressed volcanic ash and dust.
+The middle layer is composed of the basaltic columns.
+The uppermost is made up of jumbled and fractured columns and volcanic debris.

-Similar formations are found at the Giant’s Causeway and on the island of Ulva and at Ardmeanach on the Isle of Mull.
-The ‘Staffa Group’ found in the vicinity of Mull which erupted 55–58 million years ago.
+You can see similar formations are found at the Giant’s Causeway and on the island of Ulva and at Ardmeanach on the Isle of Mull.
+The ‘Staffa Group’ found in the vicinity of Mull erupted 55–58 million years ago.

-Staffa’s most famous feature is Fingal’s Cave, a large sea cave located near the southern tip of the island some 20 m high and 75 m long formed in cliffs of hexagonal basalt columns.
-This cliff face is called the Colonnade or The Great Face and it was these cliffs and their caves that inspired Felix Mendelssohn’s Die Hebriden (English: Hebrides Overture opus 26),which was premiered in London in 1832.
+Staffa’s most important and famous feature for you to visit is Fingal’s Cave, a large sea cave located near the southern tip of the island.
+Some 20 m high and 75 m long the cave is formed in cliffs of hexagonal basalt columns.
+This cliff face is called the Colonnade or The Great Face and it was these cliffs and their caves that inspired Felix Mendelssohn’s Die Hebriden.
+(English: Hebrides Overture opus 26).
+The piece was premiered in London in 1832.

 The original Gaelic name for Fingal’s Cave is An Uamh Bhin – “the melodious cave” – but it was subsequently renamed after the 3rd-century Irish warrior Fionn MacCool.

 I have visited Staffa on several occasions.
 A few as casual visiting yachtsman and a couple of times in my role as Island Manager for the National Trust for Scotland.
-Each visit made significant impressions upon me.
-These ranged for incredulity of the geological structures and through to dismay at the unregulated and over-visitation causing erosion and a negative impact on tye flora, fauna and natural environment – of what is a National Nature Reserve.
+Each of these visits made significant impressions upon me.
+These ranged for incredulity of the geological structures and dismay.
+The latter caused by the unregulated and over-visitation causing erosion and a negative impact on the flora, fauna and natural environment – of what is a National Nature Reserve.

-Over 80,000 people land on Staffa each year and as I stood there as the new Island manager it was clear to me the NTS had lost control and had no strategic visitor management plan.
+Over 80,000 people land on Staffa each year.
+As I stood there as the new Island Manager it was clear to me the NTS had lost control and had no strategic visitor management plan.
 It resembled the wild west with tour boats dropping off hoards of ‘puffin hungry’ tourists.
 The boat operators were, rightly supplying the insatiable demand to step ashore and beat a path to the cliffs to snap and stare at the Puffins.

-My jaw dropped as a young unofficial tour guide bounded up the steps and unshared a group to the puffin vantage point.
-Later I found out he was on tips only and as a young school boy making a fortune as were the boat operators.
-A quick reference to boat trip prices and approximate headcount meant the island was generating well over £1m in visitor fees.
+My jaw dropped as a young unofficial tour guide bounded up the steps and ushered a group to the puffin vantage point.
+Later I found out he was on tips only and was making a fortune, as were the boat operators.
+To put this in context after a quick reference to boat trip prices and approximate headcount meant the island was generating well over £1m in visitor fees.
 The NTS share of that was… a small donation at the end of the year from the operators.

-A strange mix of non commerciality from NTS, the easily waved Scottish Access Code stick and savvy boat operators, some in multi-generational businesses, resulted this quite remarkable situation.
+In conclusion the island of Staffa is a strange mix of non commerciality from NTS and savvy boat operators, some being multi-generational businesses.
+The result of which is a quite remarkable situation.
 The erosion caused by the hundreds of thousands of visitors over the years is plain to see.
-Before I left the post there was a seasonal ranger recruited to start the process of change and recovery of the control over the island.
+Before I left the post there was a seasonal ranger recruited to start the process of change and recovery of control over the island.